ohioh/ohioh.de/PWA.md

 2.At the same time the page request the ServiceWorker that request the network for new content for the page and the cache.If new contant is avaible the serviceWorker pushit to the  page too.
 The user has the best experinace on this way
 Important for Coders:This  process is in the requested *.js file and the serviceWorker

+# Version: Cache then  Network  (all data to dynamic Caching again) Strategy:

+# Version: Cache then  Network  (all data to dynamic Caching after compare) Strategy: